VuframeLab/PanicAR/Readme.md

 ### Why does PanicAR drain my battery so fast?
 The main energy consumer in PanicAR is the camera.
 The native camera app also drains the battery quite fast.

+### iOS 8 Support

+PanicAR works fine with iOS 8.
+You only have to make a minor change in the apps' s `.plist`  file due to new location permissions in iOS 8.
+Add `NSLocationWhenInUseUsageDescription` as key and a string as value describing the purpose of GPS use e.g. `"Your location is used to display the Augmented Reality view."` (for further details see [here](https://developer.apple.com/library/prerelease/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html#//apple_ref/doc/uid/TP40009249-SW1)).